 Level I Fieldwork prepares students for Level II fieldwork.

 Level II Fieldwork

-Students complete two 12-week, full-time clinical level II fieldwork experiences in semesters VI and VII of the curricula.
-The goal of level II fieldwork is to provide in-depth, hands-on clinical experience in diverse occupational therapy settings, gaining entry-level competence by the end of each level II fieldwork experience.
+Goal of Level II Fieldwork: to provide in-depth, hands-on clinical experience in diverse occupational therapy settings and gain entry-level competence by the end of each experience.

 Students have two, full-time clinical Level II Fieldwork experiences in their sixth and seventh semester six.

 |Level I (1 credit each)||Level II (6 Credits each)|

 |Year 2 – Summer (SEM 6)

 Year 3 – Fall (SEM 7)

 |Duration||Variable||12 weeks each*|